contao/docs/docs/manual/layout/site-structure/configure-pages.en.md

 **Create an XML Sitemap:** Here you activate the creation of the XML Sitemap.

-**Filename**: Enter the name of the Sitemap file without file extension`.xml`.
+**Filename:** Enter the name of the Sitemap file here without the file extension`.xml`.
 Contao will automatically add the file extension when saving the file.

-The settings are only available for pages of the type "Starting point of a website".
+The settings are only available for pages of type "Starting point of a web page".

 ## Forwarding

 The following settings are only available for redirect pages.
-Contao distinguishes between internal and external redirections[ (page types](../seiten-als-zentrale-elemente/#seitentypen)).
+Contao distinguishes between internal and external redirects[ (page types](../seiten-als-zentrale-elemente/#seitentypen)).

 **Forwarding type:** Here you can specify whether the forwarding is temporary (HTTP 302) or permanent (HTTP 301).
 The redirection type is especially important for search engine optimization.

 **Forwarding page:** Here you specify the target page for internal forwarding.

-**Link address:** Here you can enter the destination URL for external forwarding.
-For redirection to another website you have to `https://`use the protocol, for linking an e-mail address the protocol `mailto:`and for linking a phone number the protocol `tel:`.
+**Link address:** Here you can enter the destination URL in case of external redirection.
+You must use the protocol `https://`for redirection to another website, the protocol for linking an e-mail address `mailto:`and the protocol `tel:`for linking a phone number.

 **Open in a new window:** The target page will open in a new browser window.